donejs/donejs/docs/place-my-order.md

 Now if we reload [http://localhost:8080/](http://localhost:8080/), we can see the header and the home component and be able to navigate to the different pages through the header.

-## Getting and Displaying Data from the Server
+## Getting Data from the Server

 In this next part, we'll connect to the RESTful API that we set up with `place-my-order-api`, using the powerful data layer provided by [can-connect](http://connect.canjs.com/).

 ### Creating a restaurants connection

 At the beginning of this guide we set up a REST API at [http://localhost:7070](http://localhost:7070) and told `can-serve` to proxy it to [http://localhost:8080/api](http://localhost:8080/api).

 To manage the restaurant data located at [http://localhost:8080/api/restaurants](http://localhost:8080/api/restaurants), we'll create a restaurant supermodel: